killshot13/iron-pacman/README.md

 I will primarily use Microsoft Visual Studio and the Google Developer Console to render and debug my code.
 This is one of the largest projects I have ever attempted alone; nonetheless, I anticipate the successful creation of a viable working model of the iconic Pac-Man game.
-The game is currently projected to be deployed on my website @ https://safethishome.com/applications/pac-man-game/
+The game is currently deployed at https://killshot13.github.io/ironhack-js-canvas-pacman/

 Wish me luck!